tycrek-archive/McServerman/README.md

 #### *A web-based GUI for managing Minecraft servers*

-I created this because I'm officially annoyed with managing my various servers through the command line.
+I created this because I'm annoyed with managing my various servers through the command line.
 I'm also quarantined for [COVID-19](https://en.wikipedia.org/wiki/Coronavirus_disease_2019) and I am bored.
 For now I'm only planning to add support for Vanilla and [PaperMC](https://papermc.io/) servers.
 If there is interest I may add more in the future (such as [Bedrock](https://minecraft.gamepedia.com/Bedrock_Edition) or [Pixelmon](https://pixelmonmod.com/wiki/index.php?title=Pixelmon)).

 If you like this project, consider [donating](https://jmoore.dev/donate).
 I do all this in my spare time without making any profit so anything is appreciated!

+---

 ## Features